rhomobile/rhomobile-docs/eb/en/edge/guide/pb2.md

 ### Usage Notes
 * Generic methods RasConnect & RasDisconnect are not supported.
 * [PageZoom](../guide/configreference?PageZoom) is not supported on IE. This web view supports text zoom only.
+* Javascript events onkeydown, onkeypress, onkeyup are not supported in Windows mobile devices running Internet explorer.
+Use EnterpriseBrowser [Keycapture APIs](../api/keycapture) instead to capture the hardware keypresses.

 ## Android
 Since you have chosen Android to run a PocketBrowser v2 application, you should expect some major differences with regard to rendering.
 The rendering that is used on Android is the stock Webview that comes with the Android SDK.

 ### Installation
 To install Enterprise Browser please take a look at the [installation section](../guide/setup?Device Deployment).

 ### Configuration Settings
 The [Config.xml](../guide/configreference) file needs to be updated: